vvvv/VL.RunwayML/README.md

 Try it with vvvv, the visual live-programming environment for .NET
 Download: http://visualprogramming.net

+## Deprecation notice
+On Nov.
+1, 2023, Runway announced that ML Lab, the feature upon which this plugin depends, [will shut down at the end of this month](https://help.runwayml.com/hc/en-us/articles/22125973740691-Sunset-Notification-ML-Lab).
+As a consequence, this plugin will cease to function after that time.

 ## Using the library
 Requires:
 - vvvv gamma 2020.2.0 or later.